 Our success depends on having the best people on our team.
 We strive to be one of BC's top employers, and we offer an environment where people feel valued and challenged to bring their best to work every day.
 We pride ourselves on seeing people differently.
 We focus on our people's talents, building roles and objectives around our individuals' strengths.
 We emphasize growing, developing and stretching our people with expanding responsibilities to enable our rapid business growth.
-Consequently, we hire based on values alignment and talent first, and experience and knowledge second.
+We promote our high performers and in 2022, saw 19 internal promotions within the Company, across all levels from hourly to VP.
 We aim to provide the right compensation, benefits, and recognition to attract and retain employees, and allow them to focus on their strengths and grow their careers in parallel to our business so we can achieve our strategic objectives and vision.
+We offered unlimited vacation to managers and above for the first time in 2022.